Acid accused 'prostitution secret' threat

 Ms Wallace told Bristol Crown Court she had threatened to reveal his past because she was worried about how she would pay for her flat if he left.

-She said Mr van Dongen told her he became a prostitute in the Netherlands, aged 15, after being kicked out of home.
+She said Mr van Dongen told her he had been a prostitute in the Netherlands, aged 15, after being kicked out of home.

 She told the court: "I was saying, if he doesn't help me I'm going to tell about him."